openhab/openhab-addons/bundles/org.openhab.binding.kaleidescape/README.md

 ## Discovery

-Manually initiated Auto-discovery will locate all suported Kaleidescape components if they are on the same IP subnet of the openHAB server.
+Manually initiated Auto-discovery will locate all supported Kaleidescape components if they are on the same IP subnet of the openHAB server.
-In the Inbox, select Search For Things and then choose the Kaleidescape System Binding to initiate a discovery scan.
+In the Inbox, select Search For Things and then choose the Kaleidescape Binding to initiate a discovery scan.

 ## Binding Configuration